binnes/esp8266Workshop/en/part4/TRAINING.md

 4. Edit the **change** node configuration to set the class to 1 : ![change class 1](screenshots/nr-change-class-1.png)
 5. Hold the DHT sensor in your hand, ensuring you don't dislodge any of the connecting cables.
 Wait a while to let the readings settle down
 6. Connect the **change** node to the **cloudant out** node and deploy the flow.
 Ensure you remain holding onto the DHT sensor
-7. Wait until about 20-30 records have been written then delete the connection to the **cloudant out** node and deploy to stop recording any more data.
+7. Wait until about 20-30 records have been written *(try to get the same number of database records as you created for class 0)* then delete the connection to the **cloudant out** node and deploy to stop recording any more data.
 You can release the DHT sensor now

 ## Reset the training database